AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 The [!UICONTROL Companies] grid lists all companies regardless of status.

-When a company administrator has created a new company, you can select the dropdown called **Company Hierarchy** where you can view the parent company and its related companies, or [assign and unassign companies](assign-companies.md) to that parent company.
+When a company administrator has created a new company, you can select the dropdown called **Company Hierarchy** to view the parent company and its related companies.
+You can also manage the hierarchy by [assigning or unassigning companies](assign-companies.md).

 >[!IMPORTANT]
 >
 > The **Company Hierarchy** view for a parent company appears as empty.

-Once the [company account](account-company-create.md) is created and the company administrator and other users have been setup, you can specify the inheritance in the company management:

-* Full Inheritance: Shared catalogs, quotes, payment and shipping methods are replicated between the parent company to its related companies.
-* Partial Inheritance: Specify what is inherited between the parent company to its related companies.
-* No Inheritance: No inheritance between the parent company and its related companies.

 ## Column descriptions